nuxt/nuxt/docs/3.api/1.composables/use-router.md

 ## Basic Manipulation

-- **addRoute:** Add a new route to the router instance. `parentName` can be provided to add new route as the child of an existing route.
+- **addRoute:** Add a new route to the router instance. `parentName` can be provided to add a new route as the child of an existing route.
 - **removeRoute:** Remove an existing route by its name.
-- **getRoutes:** Get a full list of all the route records.
+- **getRoutes:** Get a complete list of all the route records.
 - **hasRoute:** Checks if a route with a given name exists.

 ## Based on History API

 - **back:** Go back in history if possible, same as `router.go(-1)`.
-- **forward:** Go forward in history if possible, same as `router.go(1)`.
+- **forward:** Advance in history if possible, same as `router.go(1)`.
 - **go:** Move forward or backward through the history without the hierarchical restrictions enforced in `router.back()` and `router.forward()`.
 - **push:** Programmatically navigate to a new URL by pushing an entry in the history stack. **It is recommended to use [`navigateTo`](/docs/api/utils/navigate-to) instead.**
 - **replace:** Programmatically navigate to a new URL by replacing the current entry in the routes history stack. **It is recommended to use [`navigateTo`](/docs/api/utils/navigate-to) instead.**

-> TIP: `router.addRoute()` adds route details into an array of routes and it is useful while building Nuxt plugins while `router.push()` on the other hand, triggers a new navigation immediately and it is useful in Nuxt Page components, Vue components and composable.
+> TIP: `router.addRoute()` adds route details into an array of routes, which is beneficial while building Nuxt plugins.
+On the other hand, `router.push()` triggers new navigation immediately and is practical in Nuxt Page components, Vue components, and composable.

 ```js [js]
 const router = useRouter();